gaw1ik/genartlayers/README.md

+## Check the WIKI for FULL documentation of all the shape functions, parameter classes, etc!

 # Intro
 Genartlayers is an app which brings the modern digital art application experience to generative art.
 Genartlayers transforms your web browser into a generative art powerhouse, providing an environment for coding and manipulating your own generative art algorithms with the modern utilities of a digital art program.